tatumio/doc/docs/rpc/algorand-rpc-documentation/algod/isReady.md

 ### Request Parameters

-The `getReady` method does not require any parameters.
+The `isReady` method does not require any parameters.

 ### Return Object